chriswendt/ietf/draft-wendt-stir-passport.md

  * ES384
  * ES512

-For PASSporT, the recommended algorithm is RS256, but this may be updated in the future depending on cryptographic strength requirements guided by general accepted best practice.
+For PASSporT, the recommended algorithm is RS256, but this may be updated in the future depending on cryptographic strength requirements guided by current security best practice.

 **3.1.3 "x5u" (X.509 URL) Header Parameter**